 - 🚀 Massive Scale: Host your own CDN with moq-relay or use Cloudflare.

-- 🎬 Multi-Platform: Web, FFmpeg, and GStreamer clients available.
+- 🎬 Multi-Platform: Web, FFmpeg, GStreamer, OBS, and native clients available.

 - 💪 Efficient: No encoding or bandwidth usage until a viewer needs it.